rmbordonali/rmbordonali/Project_5_Laser_Timer/Project_5_README.md

 ### General Notes:
 - Larry's website was under revisions at the time this project was developed, so the content currently shown on the site may differ slightly from what was used for this project
+- The timer works independently of a laptop or smartphone